Package 'PRA'

 cat("Earned Value (EV):", ev, "\n")

-Fit a Sigmoidal Model.
+Fit a Sigmoidal Model to Data.

 Description